• ABOUT

 PRICKLY PEAR AND ROSE ANOINTING OIL

-1 ounce glass bottle (preferably with a glass dropper lid)
+1-ounce glass bottle (preferably with a glass dropper lid)

 small funnel